 Swallowed up in one phase or other of its immensity, towards which they seemed impelled by a desperate fascination, they never returned.

 Background.
-"Swallowed up in one phase or other of its immensity, towards which they seemed impelled by a desperate fascination, they never returned." is a quotation from the novel Dombey and Son (Chapter 33).
+"Swallowed up in one phase or other of its immensity, towards which they seemed impelled by a desperate fascination, they never returned." is a quotation from Dombey and Son (Chapter 33).
 Dombey and Son was Charles Dickens's seventh novel, published between 1846 and 1848.
 Context.
-Quotation taken from the passage: She often looked with compassion, at such a time, upon the stragglers who came wandering into London, by the great highway hard by, and who, footsore [...]
+Quotation taken from the passage in Chapter 33 of Dombey and Son: She often looked with compassion, at such a time, upon the stragglers who came wandering into London, by the great highway [...]

 O let us love our occupations, Bless the squire and his relations, Live upon our daily rations, And always know our proper stations.